 Early-blooming amaryllis are grown in the Southern Hemisphere and if planted in early November, they should flower by the end of the year.
 Dutch-grown amaryllis bulbs typically bloom between January and April.
 Learn more here: When Will Your Amaryllis Bloom?

 When the first sprout emerges from the top of the bulb, you can begin watering more frequently, but keep the soil barely moist -- never wet.
 In most cases, the bud and stem will emerge first.
 The leaves usually begin to appear while the bulb is in bloom or shortly after.
 But don't be concerned if the order is reversed.
 Turn the pot occasionally to keep the stem growing straight.

 As the flowers fade, use scissors to snip them off.
 Once the entire stem has finished flowering, cut it back to just above the bulb.
-Most amaryllis bulbs will send up a second or even a third stem with additional flowers.
-All the stems may emerge at approximately the same time, or the bulb may rest for a week or two in between.
+Depending on the size of the bulb, it may send up a second or even a third stem with additional flowers.
+All stems may emerge at approximately the same time, or the bulb may rest for a week or two in between.

 When your amaryllis bulbs have finished flowering, you have two options: either discard the bulbs and purchase new ones next year, or keep the bulbs growing until they are ready to flower again next winter.
 If you want to save the bulb for next year, here's what to do.

 Once the flowers have faded, cut off the stem(s) so they are about 1” above the top of the bulb.
 Continue watering as needed to keep the soil barely moist.
 The bulb will send out a number of long, strappy leaves.
 While you're waiting for the weather to warm up, treat your amaryllis like a houseplant.
 Fertilize every 4-6 weeks, using a standard liquid houseplant fertilizer.